-- Fuel stove: By far this is one of my preferred way for heating my cabin, in addition to providing heat these can also aid you in cooking.
+By far this is one of my preferred way of heating my cabin, in addition to providing heat, these can also aid you in cooking.

-- Gas catalytic heater: Generally speaking these produce a lot of heat but some of them will need electricity to work.
+Generally speaking, these produce a lot of heat but some of them will need electricity to work.

-- Propane heater: It is extremely important that you get a propane heater that is designed to be used indoors, otherwise you might end up with dangerous fumes accumulated in your off-grid cabin.
+It is extremely important that you get a propane heater that is designed to be used indoors, otherwise, you might end up with dangerous fumes accumulated in your off-grid cabin.

-- Fueled stove: In addition to heating the cabin this will also allow you to cook any kind of food.
+In addition to heating the cabin, this will also allow you to cook any kind of food.